FisherLuba/HighSchoolWebsite/README.md

 The reason I have a javascript-compiled and javascript-uncompiled is because I was using JSX, so I compiled the JSX into JavaScript and used that.
 I definitely could have done something better.

+This branch is just if you want to look at the website on your own computer with localhost.
+Some of the stuff doesn't work such as oauth, so only one account can be used and you cannot log out/in.
+Some things are most likely broken because of this.

 # Notes / Personal Reminders

 Setting up on Oracle VPS